the fp is business-communications

 The Kenyan economy is largely agricultural and its biggest exports in this sector are tea, coffee and vegetables.
 Kenya is also one of the few African countries with a significant dairy industry.

 The manufacturing sector produces cement, paper, textiles, rubber and metal products amongst other goods.
 The post-election crisis of 2008, coupled with the global recession, reduced Kenya’s GDP growth to 1.7%.
-Since then the economy has improved significantly and, by the end of 2012, GDP growth was 4.5%.
-Unemployment was estimated to be 40% in 2011.
+The economy improved significantly for a while, reaching a GDP growth of 5.6% in 2016, but then dropped to to a 5% GDP growth in 2017.
+Unemployment was estimated to be 11.2% in 2017.

 Tourism is big business in Kenya, bringing in roughly US$1 billion annually.
-Visitor numbers reached a record high of 1.26 million in 2011, but have since slumped due to concerns about terrorism and wildlife poaching.
+Visitor numbers reached a record high of 1.26 million in 2011, but then slumped due to concerns about terrorism and wildlife poaching.
+2015 saw an all time low of 0.82 million but has ramped back up to 1 million visitors in 2017.

-Tea, horticultural products, coffee, petroleum products and fish.
+Tea, horticultural products, coffee, petroleum products, fish, apparel and cement.

-Machinery and transportation equipment, petroleum products, motor vehicles, iron and steel.
+Machinery and transportation equipment, oil, petroleum products, motor vehicles, iron and steel, and resins and plastics.

 Main trading partners